Skip to main content

 Zeebe Ingress (gRPC)

 Zeebe requires an Ingress controller that supports gRPC which is built on top of HTTP/2 transport layer.
-Therefore, to expose Zeebe Gateway externally, you need the following:
+Therefore, to expose the Zeebe Gateway externally, you need the following:

 1. An Ingress controller that supports gRPC (ingress-nginx controller supports it out of the box).